sendx/sendx-javascript-sdk/docs/ContactApi.md

 ## getContactById

-> Contact getContactById(contactId)
+> Contact getContactById(identifier)

-Get Contact by ID
+Get Contact by Identifier

-Retrieve a specific contact by its contactId.
+Retrieve a specific contact by its identifier.

 ### Example